GeorgePeg/VIRSI/README.md

 # VIRSI
 VIRSI (Voice Interface for Robotic Systems Interaction): Control through ESP-NOW and your voice a robot.
 The robot we will control is a car.
+This is a project within the framework of the "Sound and Music Processing" course which combines wireless networks, robotics and signal processing.

 # **ESP-NOW - What is it and how to use it**:
 ESP-NOW is a data link layer-based wireless communication protocol that reduces five of the seven layers of the **OSI (Open Systems Interconnection)** model to a single layer.